NachbauerM/NachbauerM.github.io/_posts/2022-08-27-Programming:_First_Program.md

 ```

 Okay...
-Next I want to crate output the results of this abomination in an excel file.
+Next I want to create output the results of this abomination in an excel file.
 For that I used the xlswriter library.

 ```python
 #Create an Excel File.